jhu-data-services/data-bytes-speeding-up-python-code/README.md

 ```

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
-- In-ClassScripts: This folder contains code files you will need for the workshop:
-    - [file1]
-    - [file2]
-    - [file3]
+- `db-python-speedup.ipynb`: Jupyter notebook containing the code and slides from the session.
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
-- Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning
+- Resources:

 ## Post-Class Survey
 If you have taken the live webinar for this class, please take this survey: [Data Bytes Survey](https://bit.ly/data-bytes-survey)